 - All Traffic Safety Coordinators and WV State Police Coordinators will conduct a statewide underage alcohol sting on the same night across the state.
-The ABCC will be involved to enforce rules violations against owners of stores found in violation. - In addition to the statewide sting, each Traffic Safety Coordinator will conduct a minimum of one underage sting with an ABCA enforcement officer during the year. - A major program developed in conjunction with the Insurance Institute for Highway Safety is currently underway in Cabell County with Monongalia County as the Control County.
+The ABCA will be involved to enforce rules violations against owners of stores found in violation. - In addition to the statewide sting, each Traffic Safety Coordinator will conduct a minimum of one underage sting with an ABCA enforcement officer during the year. - The Local Coordinators shall work with local police agencies and the ABCA to coordinate the underage enforcement activities within their region.
+The Local Coordinator shall also work with the local police agencies to conduct underage compliance checks on those establishments that have a B license from the ABCA. - A major program developed in conjunction with the Insurance Institute for Highway Safety is currently underway in Cabell County with Monongalia County as the Control County.
 This project is attempting to reduce the measurable alcohol (at checkpoints) of the underage/young adult population. - The Traffic Safety Coordinators shall work with the colleges in their areas to implement the approved college project.